Introduction to Scalability Testing:

 - Memory usage of an application can be minimized by following the best programming practices.

-- Examples of best programming practices would be not to use redundant loops, reduce the hits to the database, use of the cache, optimizing the use of SQL queries, etc. An application is deemed to be scalable if it minimizes the usage of the memory to the maximum extent possible.
+- Examples of best programming practices would be not to use redundant loops, reduce the hits to the database, use of the cache, optimize the use of SQL queries, etc. An application is deemed to be scalable if it minimizes the usage of the memory to the maximum extent possible.

 - Example: If the storage space available for a specified number of users runs out of memory, then the developer will be forced to add additional database storage to compensate for the loss of data.